-The investment portfolio shall be designed to attain a reasonable investment yield throughout budgetary and economic cycles, taking into account prevailing market conditions, risk constraints for eligible securities, and cash flow requirements.
+The investment portfolio shall be designed to attain a market rate of returnreasonable investment yield throughout budgetary and economic cycles, taking into account prevailing market conditions, risk constraints for eligible securities, and cash flow requirements.
 The performance of the investment portfolio shall be compared to the average yield on the U.S. Treasury security that most closely corresponds to the investment portfolio's weighted average effective maturity.
-When comparing the performance of the investment portfolio, fees involved with managing it shall be netted from the computation of its rate of return if it is practical to do so and the fees are material.
+When comparing the performance of the investment portfolio, all fees involved with managing it shall be included innetted from the computation of its rate of return if it is practical to do so and the fees are material net of fees.